ceejsradx3/commandcenter/README.md

 ![windows preview](https://raw.githubusercontent.com/ceejsradx3/dotfiles/master/preview.png)

-This repo workflow to automate the configuration my Windows installations.
-This is primarily tailored to my machine that is used for my line of work as a System Adminstrator.
+This repo is a workflow to automate the configuration my Windows installations.
+This is primarily tailored to my machine that is used for my line of work as a System Administrator.
 Feel free to explore, copy and re-use the code as you see fit.

 ## Installation